microsoft/electionguard-rust/doc/specs/ElectionGuard_2.0_Serialization_Specification.md

 ## Numeric and hash values

 As a cryptographic system, ElectionGuard is heavily based on numbers, specifically non-negative integers.
-In practice these are always far too large to represent as JSON.
+In practice, the cryptographic values are far too large to represent directly in JSON.
+But basic JSON integers are used to represent real-world quantities.

 ### Small integers

 Small integers (less than 2^31) are used for things like the number of guardians in a quorum, or a 1-based index identifying a specific element in a sequence.

-They are written as ordinary base-10 integers.
+They are written as ordinary JSON numbers (base-10).

+### Medium integers

+Medium integers (less than 2^53) are used for things like vote totals.

+This upper limit is chosen to be compatible with scripting language interpreters that internally represent integers as double-precision floating point values.

+Like small integers, they are written as ordinary JSON numbers (base-10).

 ### <a id="Large_integers"></a>Large integers